 When I’m hot, it’s hard for me to imagine that others in the room are cold.
 I think it really is hot, not that it’s hot only for me.
 It feels like fact, not opinion.

 When I do something that’s really valuable to me, it’s hard for me to imagine that it’s not valuable to others.
 I think it really is valuable, not that it’s valuable only for me.
 It feels like fact, not opinion.

 This is also the core of the “starving artist” problem.

 When someone creates something that is really important, powerful, and valuable to them, it’s hard to imagine that it’s not important, powerful, and valuable to others.

 But money only comes from doing something valuable to others.

 The starving artist pours his heart into personal expression that’s incredibly valuable to him, but not (yet) valuable to others.
 That’s why no money comes.

 The good news is there are two ways out of the starving artist problem, and either one can be fun.

-#1: Focus on making your art more valuable to others.
+#1: Focus on making your music more valuable to others.

 Art doesn’t end at the edge of the canvas.
-Keep going.
-Constantly think of the audience point of view.
-Constantly ask, “How can I be more valuable to them?”
+Keep your creativity going.
+Constantly ask, “How can I be more valuable to an audience?”
 You may come up with ideas like:

 - Convert what you do from a public display to a personal service.
 Every work is customized for hire.

-- Spread a fascinating version of your history, so they can get interested in the person first, and art second.
+- Spread a fascinating version of your history, so they can get interested in you as a person first, and music second.

-- Be more entertaining, so that people don’t need sophisticated tastes to appreciate your art.
-Like the scene in “Amadeus” where Mozart honestly loves his friend’s low-brow opera.
+- Be more entertaining, so that people don’t need sophisticated tastes to appreciate your music.

 - Make your shows invitation-only.

 - Engage more senses.
-If you’re a visual artist, incorporate audio so even the blind would love it.
-If you’re a musician, make a live performance so visually interesting that even the deaf would love it.
+Make a live performance so visually interesting that even the deaf would love it.
 Can you even incorporate smell, touch, or taste?